 There is this notion hanging above my head once I watch Joshiraku:

-"This anime is full of ordinary dialogue so that the viewers can fully enjoy how cute the girls are."
+"This anime is full of ordinary dialogue so that the viewers can fully enjoy how cute the

 In fact, that sentence can summarize how many people would view the anime, but the hidden genius of the anime lies in the dialogues.
 A hodge-podge of references, parodies, and comic reliefs have given Joshiraku the atmosphere of watching Lucky Star blended into SZS.
 Be warned though, many of the puns are Japanese references, so if you're watching a subbed episode, go for gg Fansubs, for they have translation notes (you can just google it).